 Only one service can bind to a port, so this is usually because another service is already using this port.

 While a port is in an error state KFSensor will not be able to respond to connections made to that port or to monitor

 the traffic on that port.
 So these errors should be fixed.

 Ports TCP 0 and UDP 0 may be in an error state.

 The are special ports that represent all ports that do not have a Listen definition defined for them.

 If these ports are in error then this means that the

 KFSensor's Network Protocol Analyzer feature is not enabled.

-To correct this problem you need to ensure the WinPCap library is installed and the Network Protocol Analyzer
+To correct this problem you need to ensure either the WinPCap library or the Npcap library is installed and the Network Protocol Analyzer

 setting in KFSensor is enabled.